Yelp/Tron/docs/services.rst

 Services
 ========

-A major cluster use case that :command:`cron` doesn't cover is the maintenance of *services*.
 A service is composed of several *service instances* which are either on or off.
 Service instances are interacted with as processes, but those processes can represent daemons, third party web services, and more.

+A service is started by invoking a command that writes a file containing the service's **pid** to **pid_file**.
+Tron checks for that pid's existence every **monitor_interval** seconds and restarts it after **restart_interval** seconds if it goes down.

 ..
 Keep this up to date with man_tronfig.rst